bruvellu/cephalic-furrow/3-text/furrow.md

 Interestingly, the folding in these tissues only occur when the epithelium is under compression, similar to our findings that only the combined action of mitotic expansions and germ band extension can induce ectopic folds ({@fig:live-experiments}j).
 Moreover, complementary experiments performed in an independent study corroborate the role of mitotic domains and the germ band as sources of mechanical stress [@Dey2023-mo].
 The consolidated data, therefore, indicates that the head--trunk tissues of flies are under increased compressive stress during gastrulation.
-We provide evidence the cephalic furrow counteracts these stresses.
+We provide evidence that the cephalic furrow counteracts these stresses.
 An early invagination effectively reduces the appearance of ectopic folds *in vivo* and in simulations, supporting the hypothesis that the cephalic furrow prevents the build up of compressive stresses at the head--trunk boundary, and thus, accomplishes a mechanical role during *Drosophila* gastrulation.

 <!--The fact that *eve* mutants have no cell intercalation [@Collinet2015-af] suggests that the formation of ectopic folds depends on the rapid phase of germ band extension [@Campos-Ortega1985-ma], driven mainly by the posterior midgut invagination.-->